Plain English Summary

 2. Adolescents’ opinions about relevance, content, format and delivery methods, explored in focus groups conducted in intervention group schools.
 Focus groups (n=3; 1 intervention group school was unavailable due to exam revision timetabling) to elicit adolescents’ views on the intervention’s relevance, content, format and delivery methods were conducted approximately 8 weeks after the intervention.
 Focus groups were audio-recorded and took place during school time, in a classroom, at a time and place selected by the teacher and lasted approximately 50 minutes.
 Confidentiality was explained and informed consent was obtained in writing.

-3. In Phase II (2018), two objective measures will be collected as indicators of sunburn pre- and post-intervention (i.e. before and after the school summer holidays): 1) minimal erythema dose (MED), and 2) melanin level measured using a Mexameter
+3. In Phase II (2018), an objective measure of melanin will be collected as indicator of sunburn pre- and post-intervention (i.e. before and after the school summer holidays): melanin level measured using a Mexameter

 Overall trial start date